Jim Capaldi: Tributes

 Following his death, several tributes in celebration of Capaldi's life and music came out under the name Dear Mr Fantasy.
 The first was a tribute concert that took place at the Roundhouse in Camden Town, London on Sunday, 21 January 2007.
-Guests included Bill Wyman (Rolling Stones), Jon Lord (Deep Purple), Gary Moore (Thin Lizzy), Steve Winwood (Traffic), Cat Stevens (aka Yusuf Islam), Joe Walsh (The Eagles), Paul Weller (The Jam), Pete Townshend (The Who), Jim's brother Phil, and many more.
+Guests included Bill Wyman (the Rolling Stones), Jon Lord (Deep Purple), Gary Moore (Thin Lizzy), Steve Winwood (Traffic), Cat Stevens (aka Yusuf Islam), Joe Walsh (Eagles), Paul Weller (the Jam), Pete Townshend (the Who), Jim's brother Phil, and many more.
 The performances were evenly split between Capaldi's solo songs and his work with Traffic.
 All profits went to The Jubilee Action Street Children Appeal.
 A recording of the concert was released as a double CD set the same year.

 The second such tribute, Dear Mr. Fantasy: The Jim Capaldi Story, is a four-disc boxed set released in July 2011.
 Though a slight majority of the tracks came from Capaldi's solo albums, it also included some of his work with the Hellions, Deep Feeling, and Traffic, a few rare non-album tracks, and more than ten previously unreleased recordings, including a song co-written with George Harrison in 1997.
 The box was also packaged with extensive liner notes, compiling a number of photos and essays.

 The third and final tribute is a book of Capaldi's handwritten lyrics, released in November 2011.
 The ideas of a boxed set and lyrics book had been conceived by Capaldi shortly before he died, and their releases were prepared by his widow in fulfilment of a last promise to him.